 Total other expenses, net:

-Net income/(loss) per common share, basic and diluted
+Net income/(loss) per common share, basic

 Weighted average number of common shares outstanding, basic

 Weighted average number of common shares outstanding, diluted